padrinobook/padrinobook/01-introduction.md

   - written by the nebulous programmer [why the lucky stiff](http://en.wikipedia.org/wiki/Why_the_lucky_stiff "why the lucky stiff") in a entertaining and educational way.

-In this book I will be assuming some Ruby knowledge and will not be explaining every last detail, I will however explain Padrino specific coding techniques.
+In this book I assume some Ruby knowledge and will not be explaining every last detail, I will however explain Padrino specific coding techniques.

 #### Version controlling with Git

-During software development it is important to keep track of your source code changes.
+While developing software it is important to keep track of your changes to the source code.
 That is what version control systems (VCSs) is all about.
 Git helps you to keep track of the changes in your code.
 You can switch between certain versions in your code, create branches to experiment with code, and easily manage your code in distributed teams.
 If you want to deepen your knowledge into this topic, you can consult the following book and only references: